FOSSEE/sees/ult/Using_Linux_Tools.rst

 The TAPL book contains 20 examples of One-liners (A Handful of Useful awk One-Liners) at the end of the book's first chapter.

-Here are the very first of them:
+Here are the first few of them:

    1. Print the total number of input lines: